Auer Performance Hall at PFW Music Center

 The Paul Yergens and Virginia Yergens Rogers Foundation Masterworks Series showcases the best symphonic music, world-renowned guest artists, and the Fort Wayne Philharmonic Orchestra.

-RACHMANINOFF Piano concerto No. 2 in C minor, Op.
+RACHMANINOFF Concerto No. 2 in C minor for Piano & Orchestra, Op.
 18

 Fabio Bidini today is recognized as one of the most important pianists and pedagogues.
 Bernard Holland of the New York Times stated: “He is capable of an admirable simplicity…truly touching.”